Asian Dust: Severity

 Asian dust is not a new phenomenon.
 Historically, there have been records of Asian dust occurrences as early as 1150 B.C. in China and 174 A.D. in Korea.
 However, official weather data show a stark increase in its severity and frequency.

 In the last half century, the number of days with reports of Asian dust has increased five-fold.
 According to an analysis on data from Korea Meteorological Administration (KMA), the average number of days with Asian dust in a given year was about two in the 1960s.
 However, this number has increased to 11 in 2000s.
 In 1960s and 1970s, each decade had 3 years that were Asian-dust free.
 However, starting from 2000s, there has not been a single year without Asian dust.
 In just four months of 2018, Gyeonggi Province of South Korea issued 42 dust warnings and advisories, which has increased from 36 in the same period in 2017.
 This reflects the increase in average dust concentration level from 132.88 ppm (parts per million) in 2017 to 149 ppm in 2018.
 The situation is worsening since the dust particles are staying in the air longer.
 The average duration has increased from 16.3 hours to 19.8 hours in the last two years.

 Asian dust, in combination with smog and general air pollution, has become so severe that it became a political issue in the South Korean presidential election in 2017.
 All three main candidates of the election—Moon Jae-in, Ahn Cheol-soo, and Hong Joon-pyo—promised to take measures to alleviate these growing national air pollution problems.
 In the first few months of 2017, Seoul had twice the number of ultrafine dust warnings, during which people were advised to limit outdoor activities and stay indoors when compared to 2016.

 Shanghai on April 3, 2007, recorded an air quality index of 500.
-In the US, a 300 is considered "Hazardous" and anything over 200 is "Unhealthy".
+In the US, an index of 300 is considered "hazardous" and anything over 200 is "unhealthy".

 Desertification has intensified in China, as 1,740,000 km2 of land is "dry", which disrupts the lives of 400 million people and causes direct economic losses of 54 billion yuan (US$7 billion) per year, SFA figures show.
 These figures are probably vastly underestimated, as they only take into account direct effects, without including medical, pollution, and other secondary effects, as well as effects to neighboring nations.

 El Niño also plays a role in Asian dust storms, because winter ice can keep dust from sweeping off the land.